 Don’t worry, you will not taste them at all.
 When blended in a green smoothie, the fruit masks the flavor of any bitter greens you use.
 It’s a great way to sneak them into your diet, and your kids diet too.

-Start with fresh baby spinach, then work your way up to the nutritional rock stars like dandelion greens, kale, chard, collards, parsley, and even romaine lettuce (I stuff the entire head in my blender!).
+Start with fresh baby spinach, then work your way up to the nutritional rock stars like dandelion greens, kale, chard, collards, parsley, and even romaine lettuce.
 (Read more about suggested smoothie greens.)